mackcross/umami_selection/genes/TAS1R3/phylogeny_TAS1R3/README.md

 # TAS1R3 Maximum Likelihood Phylogeny

 ## ALIGNMENT PREPARATION
-I saved copies of the alignments "trimmed_dna_aligned_combined_TAS1R3.fa", "altered_dna_aligned_combined_TAS1R3.fa", and "selected_removal_dna_aligned_combined_TAS1R3.fa" as nexus files which were stored in the ~/TAS1R3/phylogeny/ directory for PAUP input.
+I saved copies of the alignments "trimmed_dna_aligned_combined_TAS1R3.fa", "altered_dna_aligned_combined_TAS1R3.fa", and "selected_removal_dna_aligned_combined_TAS1R3.fa" as nexus files.
 I removed any symbols which were not underscores from the sequence names, as PAUP does not accept these symbols.

 ## MODEL TEST
 Using Wilgenbeusch and Swofford's publication "Inferring Evolutionary Trees with PAUP*" as a guide, I tested the trimmed alignment under different models in PAUP.
 I ran a likelihood ratio test in the R script to compare the log-likelihoods of models, and found GTR+G+I (nnst=6 rmatrix=estimate basefreq=empirical rates=gamma shape=estimate pinvar=estimate;) to be best supported.
 The alignment, settings, output and R script used for this model test can be found in the directory ~/phylogeny_TAS1R3/model_test_TAS1R3.